 97 Dig out last year’s New Year resolution list and do something on that list that you haven’t accomplished yet.

 98 Forget Christmas for one day and do something normal instead.

 99 Give your garden an overhaul by raking up leaves and removing dead plants.

 100 Wrap up warm and sit in the garden drinking hot chocolate while reading a book.

 If you’ve managed to read thus far, you may be wondering where number 101 is on our list.
-Let’s just say if you are spending Christmas alone; it really is a time and day for your choosing.
-Spend the festivities and Christmas day as you wish – packed with activities or doing very, very little.
+Let’s just say if you are spending Christmas alone, it really is a time and day of your choosing.
+Spend the festivities and Christmas day as you wish – packed with activities or doing very little.
 It’s up to you.
 Whatever you choose, feel good about it!
-You only have yourself to please (and you’re instructed not to feel bad about this either!).
+You only have yourself to please (and you’re instructed not to feel bad about this, either!).
 From celebrating in unusual ways to exploring the outdoors, you’ll find spending Christmas alone and relying on your own company can be surprisingly enjoyable – so why not embrace it?